Dar Gai: Early life

 Dar was born in Kyiv, Ukraine.
-She holds a BFA and MFA degrees in Philosophy with a minor in film and theatre from the NaUKMA.
+She is the alumni Berlinale Talents.
+Dar holds a BFA and MFA degrees in Philosophy with a minor in film and theatre from the NaUKMA.
 Later, she was invited to India to direct theatre plays at the Scindia School, in Gwalior.
 She also taught screenwriting and film appreciation in Whistling Woods International Institute, in Mumbai.